lukem1/lukem1.github.io/source/_posts/HW9-Chapter-8-and-Testing.md

 ---
-title: 'HW9: Chapter 8 and reflections on testing'
+title: 'HW9: Chapter 8 and Reflections on Testing'
 date: 2020-10-01 04:00:00
 tags: CSCI362
 ---